Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Related Work

-While these approaches address specific challenges, integrating adaptability, model-based planning, constraint handling, and end-to-end learning remains crucial for practical HVAC control.
-In this context, Differentiable MPC policy \cite{amos_differentiable_2019} offer a compelling direction.
+While the model-free and model-based RL address specific challenges, integrating adaptability, model-based planning, constraint handling, and end-to-end learning remains crucial for practical HVAC control.
+In this context, the Differentiable MPC policy \cite{amos_differentiable_2019} offers a compelling direction.
 This framework allows system dynamics and cost function parameters within an MPC structure to be learned end-to-end.
-Gnu-RL \cite{chen_gnu-rl_2019} specifically adapted this for HVAC, combining imitation learning (offline) with RL-based online adaptation.
-This approach inherently supports model-based planning, handles constraints effectively, and allows continuous adaptation, making it a highly relevant and viable solution framework for the complexities of building energy management.
+Gnu-RL \cite{chen_gnu-rl_2019} tailored Differentiable MPC to HVAC applications, combining offline imitation learning with RL-based online adaptation.
+Gnu-RL supports model-based planning, handles constraints effectively, and allows continuous adaptation, making it arguably well-suited to building energy management.